Vikas-rana1407/Redis_Data_Manager/README.md

 # Redis Data Manager

 ## Overview
 A Python application for managing and searching YouTube video and book data in Redis.
 Features transcript extraction, LLM tagging, embeddings, and full-text/semantic search via a Gradio web UI.
+All actions and errors are logged to `app.log` for traceability.

 ## Features
 - Add YouTube videos by URL (mobile/web)